doncandela/mgah/mgah.md

   - While the container `ompi5.sif` could be built as above without a Conda environment like `ompi5` in which MPI is installed, to run the container **MPI must be installed outside the container**.
 This is because, as shown in an example below, MPI outside the container will be used to run multiple copies of the container on separate cores and to handle communication between these copies.

-  - In the PC on which this was tried, OpenMPI 4.1.6 was installed in the base environment, and the base environment did not include `mpi4py` which is needed by `mpi_hw`:
+  - In the PC on which this was tried, OpenMPI 4.1.6 was installed in the base environment, but the base environment did not include `mpi4py` which is needed by `mpi_hw`:

     ```
     (base)..$ ompi_info | head -n 2